dalmolingroup/orthoguide/README.md

 docker compose watch
 ```

-The frontend is accessible through localhost:8080, while the API is available through localhost:8000
+The frontend is accessible through localhost:8080